Calebh101/quick_listener/README.md

 "Keys" in this sense are string identifiers to separate different streams.
 If you listen to a null key, then the listener will trigger for any input broadcasted.
 If you broadcast with a null key, then it will trigger any listener regardless of the key they're listening to.

 This package is made to be as simple and fluid as possible.
-When you define an object (using `QuickListener()`) it doesn't define any new states, it simply acts as a communicator with the key.
+When you define an object (using `QuickListener()`) it doesn't immediately define any new states, it simply acts as a communicator with the key.

 ## How to create the object